 Popular South African Destinations for Australian Travellers

-One of the world's most scenic cities, set beneath Table Mountain with stunning beaches, the Cape Point peninsula, and the Winelands region of Stellenbosch and Franschhoek nearby.
+Cape Town is one of the world's most beautiful cities, set beneath Table Mountain with stunning beaches, a vibrant food scene, and the Stellenbosch wine region just 45 minutes away.

-• Excellent private hospitals in Cape Town including Netcare Christiaan Barnard Memorial Hospital
+• Cape Town has excellent private hospitals including Netcare Christiaan Barnard Memorial Hospital

 The Garden Route

-• Adventure activities include bungee jumping at Bloukrans Bridge (world's highest commercial bridge bungee)
+• Bungee jumping at Bloukrans Bridge (the world's highest commercial bridge bungee) is a major attraction

-• Johannesburg has high crime rates - exercise significant caution, particularly in the CBD and Hillbrow
+• Johannesburg has excellent private hospitals but high crime rates - exercise caution at all times

 Tips for Australians Travelling to South Africa